nxp-imx/meta-nxp-connectivity/README.md

     $ bitbake imx-image-multimedia

-After execution of previous commands, the Yocto images will be generated under ${MY_YOCTO}/bld-xwayland-imx8mm/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.bz2 for i.MX8M Mini EVK.
+After execution of previous commands, the Yocto images will be generated under ${MY_YOCTO}/bld-xwayland-imx8mm/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.zst for i.MX8M Mini EVK.

-And ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.bz2 for i.MX6ULL EVK.
+And ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.zst for i.MX6ULL EVK.

-The bz2 images are symbolic link files, so you should copy it to another fold ${MY_images} before unzip it.
+The zst images are symbolic link files, so you should copy it to another fold ${MY_images} before unzip it.

     #For i.MX8M Mini EVK:
-    $ cp ${MY_YOCTO}/bld-xwayland-imx8mm/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.bz2 ${MY_images}
+    $ cp ${MY_YOCTO}/bld-xwayland-imx8mm/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.zst ${MY_images}
     #For i.MX6ULL EVK:
-    $ cp ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.bz2 ${MY_images}
+    $ cp ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.zst ${MY_images}

-The bzip2 command should be used to unzip this file then the dd command should be used to program the output file to a microSD card by running the commands below.
+The zstd command should be used to unzip this file then the dd command should be used to program the output file to a microSD card by running the commands below.
 Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK or i.MX6ULL EVK.

 ___Be cautious when executing the dd command below, make sure the of represents the microSD card device!, /dev/sdc in the command below represents a microSD card connected to the host machine with a USB adapter, however the output device name may vary.
 Use the command "ls /dev/sd*" to verify the name of the SD card device.___

     $ cd ${MY_images}
     #For i.MX8M Mini EVK:
-    $ bzip2 -d imx-image-multimedia-imx8mmevk.wic.bz2
+    $ zstd -d imx-image-multimedia-imx8mmevk.wic.zst
     $ sudo dd if=imx-image-multimedia-imx8mmevk.wic of=/dev/sdc bs=4M conv=fsync
     #For i.MX6ULL EVK:
-    $ bzip2 -d imx-image-multimedia-imx6ullevk.wic.bz2
+    $ zstd -d imx-image-multimedia-imx6ullevk.wic.zst
     $ sudo dd if=imx-image-multimedia-imx6ullevk.wic of=/dev/sdc bs=4M conv=fsync

 # How to build OpenThread Border Router with Yocto SDK